The Count’s Apartments

 The rooms are decorated in the rococo’s light pastel colours, elegant simplicity and asymmetrical idiom.
 They reflect Jørgen Scheel’s wealth and life of luxury, with expensive food and wines, sumptuous robes and wigs.

 They include the magnificent dining room, which was the setting for the couple’s entertaining.
 Here are beautiful ivory-coloured silk tapestries, gold decorations and an exquisite parquet floor, which became fashionable in castles and manors at this time.
-In addition to the dining room, the count’s apartments also include the bedchamber, where the count slept, the small cabinet with its desk, where the count could retire to work, and the connecting servant’s corridor.
+In addition to The Dining Room, the Count’s Apartments also include the Count’s Bedchamber, where the count slept, The Small Cabinet with its desk, where the count could retire to work, and the connecting Butler’s Pantry.